davepinch/pinchy.cc/content/topics/astronomy/constellations/monoceros/en.wikipedia.org.md

 date: 2022-11-19
 excerpt: >-
   **Monoceros** (Greek: Μονόκερως, "unicorn") is a faint constellation on the celestial equator.
 Its definition is attributed to the 17th-century Dutch cartographer Petrus Plancius.
 It is bordered by Orion to the west, Gemini to the north, Canis Major to the south, and Hydra to the east.
 Other bordering constellations include Canis Minor, Lepus, and Puppis.
-map: Monoceros_IAU.svg
 type: website
 url: /en.wikipedia.org/wiki/Monoceros/
 website: "https://en.wikipedia.org/wiki/Monoceros"
 tags:
   - Monoceros
   - Northern celestial hemisphere (en.wikipedia.org)
   - Southern celestial hemisphere (en.wikipedia.org)
+  - Monoceros_IAU.svg
   - Wikipedia
 ---